 |EBITDA other segments ||9,483||9,434||49||0.5%|

 0 Scope of consolidation

-In the reporting year, the new acquired Jungfrau Gastronomie AG (100% holding) was included in the scope of consolidation on 1 November 2017.
-It was recognised in the consolidated financial statements using the fully consolidated method.
-The balance sheet at the time of acquisition included cash, inventories and tangible assets.
+In the reporting year, the newly founded companies Grindelwald Grund Infrastruktur AG, Grindelwald (80% holding), and Mürrenbahn AG, Lauterbrunnen (100% holding) were included in the scope of consolidation.
+They were recognised in the consolidated financial statements using the fully consolidated method.

 1 Receivables from deliveries and services